What Is Bankruptcy?

 Bankruptcy is a powerful remedy against your creditors.
 Rarely does someone want to file for bankruptcy protection.
 But it is important to understand that bankruptcy is an option.
 If you have debt problems, particularly with credit cards or overwhelming medical bills, filing bankruptcy can make a meaningful positive difference in your life.

-Understanding bankruptcy and how it will effect you is a complex process.
+Understanding bankruptcy and how it will affect you is a complex process.
 It is best understood by consulting with an experienced bankruptcy attorney.